 The olive branch represents the SCs as caring leaders who are humble and willing to serve the school.

 The gryphon, a traditional symbol of leadership for centuries, is a mythical creature that possesses an eagle’s agility and speed combined with a lion’s strength and courage.
 It reflects our SCs’ confidence and competency in embodying leadership.

 The five stars represent our school values – respect, resilience, integrity, care and excellence.

-At the end of their 4 or 5 years of leadership journey, the SCs will have grown in their capacity to lead others with competence and care, and influence their peers to bring about a positive change to the school and society through meaningful collaborations.
+At the end of their 4 years of leadership journey, the SCs will have grown in their capacity to lead others with competence and care, and influence their peers to bring about a positive change to the school and society through meaningful collaborations.